The Biggest Barriers to Technology Adoption In Business

 The answer to this is yes and no.

-Yes, because there has been a very clear uptick in technology adoption in recent years; even moreso since the pandemic and particularly with regards to cybersecurity.
+Yes, because there has been a very clear uptick in technology implementation in recent years; even moreso since the pandemic and particularly with regards to cybersecurity.
+There is also a lot of available marketing technology for adoption by small businesses.

 56% of executives believe digital improvements have already garnered them higher profit margins.